Last Updated: August 31, 2022

 - Too small in diameter to fit in a shepherd’s hook

 It’s so squirrel proof that these animals will have to wait for fallen seeds on the ground or for you to have mercy on them and place a separate feeder.
 Its sturdy frame withstands any maneuvers squirrels make, and it’s so entertaining to watch them get crafty.

-2. Audubon Wrap-Around – Best Choice For Bird Lovers
+2. Audubon Wrap Around Squirrel Baffle – Best Choice For Bird Lovers

 The Audubon Wrap-Around 18-inch baffle is the best choice for bird watchers because it's easy to install, as you don’t have to remove the bird feeder to mount it around the feeder pole.

-You’ve probably heard squirrels chew even wires, but you’ll not have a problem when you install this steel wrap around your pole because they can’t chew it.
+You’ve probably heard squirrels chew even wires, but you’ll not have a problem with this steel wrap-around squirrel baffle on your pole because they can’t chew it.

 It comes with a black coupler to attach around a feeder pole or shepherd hook that is half an inch to one and 3/8 inches in diameter, and this coupler holds your baffle in place at the height you want on a square or round pole.

 When you move the two metallic pieces inward, they snap together at the seam with no space that can trap a small bird’s feet if it perches on it.
 The tight grip from the coupler prevents the baffle from sliding down when a squirrel lands on it.

 Additionally, Woodlink is a renowned brand licensed by the National Audubon Society, so its baffle fits the expert's specifications.

 - Coupler inclusive